Gary Rice (SPC 1955-62)

 In December 1988, Gary became managing director of Nine Network Australia, followed by managing director and CEO of Network Ten, Australian Radio Network (formerly Wesgo Limited) and then managing director and CEO of the Seven Network.

-His daughter Olivia Taylor said her father “lived a full and successful life and was the first and only person to become CEO of all three Australian TV networks”.
+His daughter Olivia Taylor Rice said her father “lived a full and successful life and was the first and only person to become CEO of all three Australian TV networks”.

 If he wasn’t working, his passions lay within sport, including the AFL Geelong Cats, and music.